-Lastly, if you are sure everything running up to your network is good, then its time to test the network.
+Lastly, if you are sure everything running up to your network is good, then it’s time to test the network.
 There are a few things to keep in mind here.
 For example, are you passing through a VPN?
 VPNs will add a lot of overhead to a data transfer, as the data will be encrypted.
-The Internet is made up of many smaller networks, so there is a lot of places a slow down can happen.
+The Internet is made up of many smaller networks, so there are a lot of places a slowdown can happen.
 You also need to be mindful of what direction the data is flowing.
 Are you uploading from your home to a server or downloading from a server to your home?

 Wrapping Up Troubleshooting Data Transfers

 This is not an exhaustive list, just the major points I see most often that cause issues.
 It is easy to forget or take for granted all the moving parts of simply transferring data from one location to another.
 In one extreme outlier, the performance issue came down to one badly punched-down Cat6 block.
 It is not the first thing most would think to check, yet changing the cable resolved the issue.

 The next time you run into data transfer problems, start by walking through every step a single byte of data takes to be moved from one location to another.
 The issue may be somewhere you would never think to look.